 Wherever possible, settling-in sessions will take place outdoors.
 In the event of inclement weather prohibiting this, we will arrange for a space inside, away from other children.
 Masks will be worn by both parents and staff and both should make every effort to social distance from one another.
-Parents will only be permitted to stay for one short settling in session and children should be left with us for further sessions.

 5.3 Nursery show-rounds